MicrosoftDocs/azure-docs/articles/digital-twins/how-to-use-azure-digital-twins-explorer.md

 You can enable several advanced settings for Azure Digital Twins Explorer to customize your experience or make it more accessible.

-You can use the **Keyboard Shortcuts** icon in the top right toolbar to view a list of keyboard shortcuts that can be used to navigate the Azure Digital Twins Explorer.
+You can use the **Keyboard Shortcuts** icon in the top-right toolbar to view a list of keyboard shortcuts that can be used to navigate the Azure Digital Twins Explorer.

  :::image type="content" source="media/how-to-use-azure-digital-twins-explorer/keyboard-shortcuts.png" alt-text="Screenshot of Azure Digital Twins Explorer.
 The Keyboard Shortcuts icon is highlighted in the top toolbar." lightbox="media/how-to-use-azure-digital-twins-explorer/keyboard-shortcuts.png":::

-There are several advanced features that can be accessed under the Settings cog in the top right toolbar:
+There are several advanced features that can be accessed under the Settings cog in the top-right toolbar:
 * **Eager Loading**: When a query returns twins that have relationships to other twins that **are not** included in the query results, this feature will load the "missing" twins before rendering the graph.
 * **Caching**: When this feature is enabled, Azure Digital Twins Explorer will keep a local cache of relationships and models in memory to improve query performance.
 These caches are cleared on any write operations on the relevant elements, as well as on browser refresh.
 * **Console**: This feature enables display of a console window, capable of using simple shell functions for working with the graph.